kohkimakimoto/essh/README.md

 ### Macros

-You can define macros to runs command local or remote hosts.
+You can define macros to run commands local or remote hosts.

 ```lua
 Host "web01.localhost" {